thorstone25/qups/paper.md

 When these choices do become critical as is the case for researchers and experts, such users can engage with the toolbox at a lower level, or simply use the available functionality as a template to be modified to suit their needs.

 # Acknowledgements
-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. XXXXXXXX
+This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1656518.

 # References